Mahaoqu/TeamFormationAssistant/README.md

 ## Problem Statement

-Build an assistant for project management (which will take the project requirements, team members availability, skill level, tools preferred, etc. as input and assigns the employees for projects)
-& job management(which allows users to apply to jobs and manager to review the applications or audit applications automatically by our Machine Learning algorithm).
+Build an assistant for project management(which will take the project requirements, team members availability, skill level, tools preferred, etc. as input and assigns the employees for projects) & job management(which allows users to apply to jobs and manager to review the applications or audit applications automatically by Machine Learning algorithm).
 <br/>

 ## Project Objectives